bhupal4all/angular2material2/README.md

 3. hammerjs - If you plan on using slide toggle or slider, these components have a dependency on hammerjs.
 If you don’t plan on it, you can skip to the next paragraph.
 4. @types/hammerjs

+## Adding a new component for Dailog Popup
+* creating a new component, add in-line styling, don’t add template and don’t add spec file `ng generate component -is -it --no-spec dialog-example`.
+* In your app.module.ts file, though the cli will now include the component you’ve generated in your imports and add it into your declarations array for @NgModule, you’ll need to add a new array called entryComponents and include the DialogExampleComponent (or whichever component you are using to display the dialog) in there.
+If you don’t add it, your dialog just won’t pop up!

+* Add a new component for snack bar like above

 ---